arch1t3ct/collective.js/README.md

 [![build status](https://secure.travis-ci.org/arch1t3ct/collective.js.png)](http://travis-ci.org/arch1t3ct/collective.js)
 #collective.js

-A simple tool for synchronizing data across multiple [Node.js](http://nodejs.org/) instances*.
+A simple tool for synchronizing data across multiple [Node.js](http://nodejs.org/) instances.
 Creates dual one-way tcp connections to each remote instance.
 Every data change is asynchronously sent to all of those instances.
 Very useful when using with [Cluster](http://nodejs.org/api/cluster.html) module, multiple servers, cloud instances, or any other multi [Node.js](http://nodejs.org/) configuration.

-*_Experimental.
+_Experimental.
 Use at your own risk.
 Is not suitable for systems which require 100% precision and synchronous data updates._

 ## Installation